Buying real estate in Vientiane?

 How do I verify the seller is legit in Vientiane right now?

-The best method to verify a seller in Vientiane is to request original land-use right documents and identity papers, then cross-check the seller's name against what the district Natural Resources and Environment office has on record.
+The best way to verify a seller in Vientiane is to ask for the original land-use right certificate and match the seller's name and ID against what the district DONRE office has on file, because only the person (or entity) officially recorded in the registry has the legal authority to transfer the right.

-To confirm the title is clean, use the official process: request a Land Title Accuracy Certificate from the relevant land office, which verifies the information against the registry book and cadastral maps before you proceed.
+To confirm the title is clean and free of disputes in Vientiane, you should request a Land Title Accuracy Certificate from the district land office, which involves checking the title against the official registry book and cadastral map before proceeding with any payment.

 How do I confirm land boundaries in Vientiane right now?